-I have a desk with an iMac on it.
-I have some books on the desk from people like Alan Kitching, Karel Martens, and so on.
-I own a frame from my friend James Graham.
+I have a desk with an iMac on it, along with some books by people like Alan Kitching, Karel Martens, and so on.
+A frame from my friend James Graham is close by.
 I also own a bunch of pens I bought in China, and empty amazon boxes I never took to the recycling bin.

 We understand it’s been four years since the first LNWC collection was released (“Ghosts”in 2013) – how did you first hear about the collective?